ranon-rat/neural-network-from-scratch/readme.md

-# simple neural network with python
+# simple neural network from scratch

 its a really simple neural network that i made for testing and learn , i make it based on the videos of: